Liberatii/documentation/docs/reference/supported_oracle_syntax/functions.rst

        return(100);
     end;

-|

-For invoke we create a temporal variable and select into it the result from a function.
+For invoke, we create a temporal variable and select into it the result from a function.
 Also, replace function call with variable and before expression put select into with a real function call.

 Invoking example: